Yellagonga

 Yellagonga (d.
-1843) was a leader of the Whadjuk Noongar on the north side of the Swan River.
+1843) was a leader of the Whadjuk Noongar nation.
+He had two wives (Windan and Yangan), three sons (Elal, Due, and Dower), and three daughters (Daleer, Gargap, and Morap).
+His land was part of the Mooro district, which extends to the ocean to the west, the Melville and Swan rivers to the south, Ellenbrook to the east, and Moore River to the north.
 Colonists saw Yellagonga as the owner of this area.
-However, land rights were also traced through women of the group.
-Yellagonga could hunt on wetlands north of Perth because of his wife Yingani's connections to that country.
+However, land rights are described as belonging to both men and women, with Yellagonga and his family sharing rights to their land.

+Yellagonga's favourite camping place was (the foreshore between William and Barrack streets in what is now the Perth CBD). was significant because it had three water sources; a spring, the swampy margins of the Swan River, and the river itself.
+Yellagonga and his mob were the last Noongar people in a long historical line to camp there due to colonisation.
+Yellagonga was also known to camp at Galup.

-In 1843 the settler press reported that "the mild, amiable Yella-gonga acknowledged by the natives as the possessor of vast tracts of land between Perth and Fremantle, is no more.
+In 1843 the settler press reported that "the mild, amiable Yellagonga acknowledged by the natives as the possessor of vast tracts of land between Perth and Fremantle, is no more.
 He fell from a rock on the river's bank, and was drowned".

 Heritage

 Yellagonga Regional Park, around Lake Joondalup, was named after him.

 In 2018, was chosen as the name of the Woodside Energy Global Headquarters Campus bounded by Mounts Bay Road, Spring Street, and Mount Street (the former Emu Brewery site) in the Perth central business district.